datacoves/docs/docs/how-tos/datahub/how_to_datahub_cli.md

 ![DataHub new token](assets/datahub-new-token.png)

-5. Click on create and right after you'll see the new JWT token generated.
+5. Click on create.
+Immediately after you will get a popup with the new token.
+Please don't close the window as you won’t be able to see it again.

-6. Copy the token clicking on this button and don't close the window as you won’t be able to see it again.
+6. Copy the token clicking on the copy button.

 ![DataHub copy token](assets/datahub-copy-token.png)

 7. Go back to the tab were you have VSCode terminal waiting for your input and paste the copied token.
 Press Enter.

 8. You can validate that the connection was correctly configured by running `datahub check server-config`:

 ![DataHub check](assets/datahub-check.png)